 We pivoted to a strategy where we could connect people who have the same problem.
 Because then it’s much easier for people within a company or city to make time for it and explain to their boss that it is actually important to have this conversation with this person in Detroit, or Austin, Texas, or in Amsterdam, or Rotterdam.
 It connects people.
 We changed the idea as we went because originally it was too idealistic.
 It has to be quick, easy, and give people instant gratification.

 To succeed, you need great leadership from a mayor or a great CEO of a company.
 You need leaders and a good team that can be innovative.
 You also need open-minded leaders within the community that will support you and vouch for you.
 That’s what we see as a constant need between the United States and the Netherlands.

-HOW DO YOU SUGGEST A CITY AS DETROIT OR OTHER CITIES IN AMERICA DEAL WITH INFRASTRUCTURE CHALLENGES?
+HOW DO YOU SUGGEST A CITY AS DETROIT OR OTHER AMERICAN CITIES DEAL WITH INFRASTRUCTURE CHALLENGES?

 Well, this is actually a topic that comes up an awful lot in our work.
 My background might show that mostly work on coastal defense and we do but an awful lot is on the flood issue in U.S. cities.
 We’re faced by situations that we thought we would happen to us sometimes, but now actually, it’s becoming the new normal.